Masthead Image

 HCASC Game Format

-The game is being updated to a faster-paced format.
-The entire game is played in categories.
+The fast-paced game is played in categories.
 There are four new categories in each round.
 The new format features four player teams, but in each game only three play.
 There will be four rounds in each game.

 Rounds 1, 2 and 3